 Now let’s get into all the interesting things to see and do in this Stockholm travel itinerary.
 Using it as your guide, you won’t have any problem keeping yourself busy during your 3 days in Stockholm.

-Day 1 in Stockholm
+Stockholm Itinerary: Day 1

-Your first day in Stockholm will be mostly focused on the city’s beautiful old town – Gamla Stan, and the many great attractions there.
+Your first day in Stockholm will be mostly focused on the city’s beautiful Old Town, Gamla Stan, and the many great attractions there.

 At the heart of Gamla Stan lies the city’s oldest square, Stortorget.
 It’s here that you can see the boldly colored buildings that are always doing the rounds on Instagram.
 Even though it really is as pretty in real life, this medieval square may be smaller than you expect.
-The square is empty except for its dark stone well which has long since dried up.
+The square is empty except for its dark stone well, which has long since dried up.
 Come Christmas time, Stortorget is also where you’ll find the city’s most celebrated Christmas market.

 Nobel Prize Museum

 Right next door to the Nobel Prize Museum is your next stop, the Stockholm Cathedral.
 Known as Storkyrkan, the church was built in the 13th century and is the oldest in the city.
 Originally a Catholic church, it is now a place of worship for the Church of Sweden.
-At first sight, the exterior may look quite plain, but don’t let that fool you, step inside and you’ll be met with a wonderful brick Gothic interior.
-The Cathedral’s most prized feature is its evocative wooden statue of Saint George and the Dragon which also houses several saintly relics, including one said to be from Saint George himself.
+At first sight, the exterior may look quite plain, but don’t let that fool you; step inside and you’ll be met with a wonderful Brick Gothic interior.
+The Cathedral’s most prized feature is its evocative wooden statue of Saint George and the Dragon, which also houses several saintly relics, including one said to be from Saint George himself.

 Museum of Medieval Stockholm